-Shadle Park is at the core of the district center.
-The park provides a public space where residents and visitors can enjoy the various recreational opportunities the park offers.
-The park contains a playground, a splash pad, picnic shelters, and event spaces.
+Shadle Park is at the core of the Shadle area.
+The park provides a public space where residents and visitors can enjoy a range of recreational opportunities.
+The park contains fields, an amphitheater, a playground, a splash pad, picnic shelters, and event spaces.
 The park is also home to the Shadle Aquatic Center.
 The park plays host to multiple other community events such as the Concerts in the Park each summer.